 - Participation in research takes many forms.
 Some students will want to work towards completing an independent project for publication or for an Honors Thesis.
 However, there are many other opportunities: data assessment and analysis, systems operations, programming, and building instruments are some examples.
 Learn about the methods used in different research programs and work towards developing the needed skills.
 Consider working as an apprentice for a while, to get to know the people and the work, and build these skills.
 Figure out how you can become essential- and then you will be essential!

 - Getting academic credit.
-Completing a 1-credit independent study (ASTR 4840/4841) can be a great way to explore a research topic.
+Completing a 1-3 credit independent study (ASTR 2840 or 4840) can be a great way to explore a research topic.
 You will need to make a written agreement with your supervisor about what work should be completed during the semester, and what criteria will be used to assign you a grade.
-In general, 1 credit should be equivalent to about 5-6 hours of work a week and more than 1 credit per semester will require a very strong justification.
-Then you need fill out the relevant forms at the APS office.
+In general, each credit should be equivalent to about 2-3 hours of work per week and more than 1 credit per semester will require a very strong justification.
 Your supervisor does not have to be a faculty member, but one has to sign your paperwork and agree to submit your grade at the end of the semester.
-Note that while ASTR 4840/41 are technically upper-division classes, you cannot use them for the required upper-division courses for our major.
+Note that while ASTR 4840 is technically an upper-division class, you cannot use it for a required upper-division course for our major.

 - Getting paid.
 There are sometimes paid positions available to support funded research programs.
 Keep your eyes open and check your CU email for these opportunities.
 Other positions are not advertised, and arise when you and a potential supervisor work out a plan that supports research covered by a grant.
 You can also apply for CU Undergraduate Research Opportunities Program (UROP) funding for your research- both salary and research expenses.
 There are application deadlines several times a year for both academic-year and summer funds.
 You can find more information here.